• slide1

 The Built Heritage Archive Project

-This partnership project between Derry City and Strabane District Council Museum Service and Guildhall Press began in October 2014.
-It aims to conserve, digitise and make accessible to the public and key stakeholders a large selection of the building plans submitted for bye-law approval to the old Londonderry Corporation and to the Londonderry Development Commission.
+This partnership project between Derry City and Strabane District Council Museum Service and Guildhall Press aims to conserve, digitise and make accessible to the public and key stakeholders a large selection of the building plans submitted for bye-law approval to the old Londonderry Corporation and to the Londonderry Development Commission.

 With this in mind, museum staff, community archivists and volunteers began cataloguing all of the historic building plans – selecting 300 of the most at-risk items for this pilot project.
 Plans were subsequently scanned for archive purposes and this online catalogue developed by Guildhall Press.